cyborgoat/tech-reservoir/tech-blogs/machine-learning/som.md

+---
+title: Self-organizing Map Network
+summary: SOM (Self-Origanizing Maps), or SOFM (Self-Origanizing Feature Maps), is a clustering algorithm based on neural networks, which is an unsupervised learning algorithm.
+author: Junxiao Guo
+date: 2022-5-10
+tags:
+  - machine-learning
+  - clustering
+---

 # Machine learning --- Self-organizing map network SOM clustering algorithm

 SOM (Self-Origanizing Maps), or SOFM (Self-Origanizing Feature Maps), is a clustering algorithm based on neural networks, which is an unsupervised learning algorithm.